TODAY'S WEATHER

 Second half

-Unsettled weather is expected to persist throughout the period, with an ongoing risk of heavy showers and thunderstorms.
-During intervening dry spells, temperatures may rise significantly, potentially reaching very warm or hot levels.
-The southern half of the UK is likely to experience the wettest conditions.
+Changeable weather is expected to persist throughout the period, with an ongoing risk of heavy showers and thunderstorms.
+During intervening dry spells temperatures could rise significantly, potentially reaching very warm or hot levels, particularly in the south and east, whilst it remains cooler in the north and west.
+Large local variations in rainfall totals are probable.

 August